-Stability and Experience: OOB was formed (under our former name Order of Bahamut) just a couple weeks after the server was opened in October 2005. <OOB> was made in November 2006 and has been raiding on Kael'thas since level 60 Molten Core.
-We have survived many summers, stale content syndromes, and multiple expansions.
+History: OOB was formed (under our former name Order of Bahamut) just a couple weeks after the server was opened in October 2005. <OOB> was made in November 2006 and has been raiding on Kael'thas since level 60 Molten Core.
+We stopped Mythic raiding in BFA (2018).

-Efficiency: Although we strive to reach high levels of progression, our goal is to do so on a limited raiding schedule (9 hours/week).
-Accordingly, we strive to be as efficient with our members' time as we can.
+Efficiency: We have reached high levels of progression on a limited raiding schedule (9 hours/week).
+We strive to be as efficient with our members' time as we can.

 Community: Our raiding environment is relaxed and friendly.
 We encourage our raiders to invite their friends and family to the guild.
 Hundreds of people have contributed to OOB since our founding in 2006 and all are welcome to stay whether they're raiding or not.